HLT54115 Diploma of Nursing

 For more information on the above units, please visit https://training.gov.au/Training/Details/HLT54115

-Before registering for submitting an EOI form, you are asked to review the comprehensive information presented on this page.
+Before submitting an Expression of Interest form, you are asked to review the comprehensive information presented on this page.
 Important information on the HLT54115 Diploma of Nursing course includes details of prerequisites, information sessions, interviews, LLN, fees & payments, and unit requirements for qualification.